napari/napari/docs/explanations/performance.md

   before merging to master.
 * New features should be tested on a variety of data types and sizes, including the largest data sets that are supported.
 * The new feature should scale to large datasets, or the performance limitations of the feature should be well documented.
-* It can be hard to impossible to "add performance in later" so the best time to make changes is when the feature is being added.
+* It can be hard to impossible to "add performance in later".
+The best time to ensure the new feature performs well is when the feature is first added.

 **Regressions**

-* New features can slow down existing features.
+* We must be on guard for new features slowing down existing features.
 * New versions of dependencies can slow things down.
 * New hardware generally helps performance but not always.

 **Scope Changes**

-* New types of users adopt napari and have new use cases.
+* As new types of users adopt napari they will have new use cases.
-* Existing users change their usage over time, e.g more remote viewing.
+* Existing users will change their usage over time, e.g more remote viewing.
-* New file formats are invented or become more common.
+* New file formats will be invented or become more common.
-* New data types or sizes become more common.
+* New data types or sizes will become more common.

 ## Conclusion

-Achieving and maintaining performance requires an extreme amount of effort and diligence, but the payoff is felt in every minute of usage.
-Delighted and productive users are happy users.
+Achieving and maintaining performance requires an extreme amount of effort and diligence, but the payoff is felt in every minute of usage and it will result is delighted an productive users.